ankorstore/yokai/docs/tutorials/worker-application.md

 	)
 	assert.NoError(t, err)
 }

 ```

 In this functional test:

 - we start the application in test mode
+- we create the Pub/Sub test topic and subscription
 - we use the Pub/Sub client to publish a message on the test server
 - we assert on the worker logs to ensure it got the message
 - we assert on the observability signals (logs, traces and metrics)